Sajid2001/real-time-app/README.md

 If you found an issue or would like to submit an improvement to this project, please submit an issue using the issues tab above.
 If you would like to submit a Pull Request with a fix, reference the issue that you created.

+## Known Issues

+### Why does the first search take a while to load?

+Render shuts down the server whenever the page is not being used by anyone.
+The server is also based in Ohio and is on a free plan, so connectivity may not be optimal and the CPU is a bit limited at the moment.

 ## Future Ideas

 We plan to integrate OpenAI for feedback on current events and weather patterns.
 We also plan to allow for user registration and a search history feature to allow for a more seamless user experience.